jay-gates/dailywisdom/README.md

-# dailywisdom
+# Daily Wisdom
-A list of insights to help manage daily life (if you like me).
+A list of insights to help manage daily life (if you are like me).
+Collected over time, mostly in response to insights or ideas encountered.
+Life lessons, learned the hard way.